Toxic Parenting – Signs, Types, and How to Deal with It

 5. The Physical Abusers

 Physical abusers are incapable of controlling their rage and use it to control their children.
-Although advocates of corporal punishment justify their behavior as it would make the child courageous and strong, in reality, it inflicts the strongest mental, emotional and physical scars for life.
+Although advocates of corporal punishment justify their behaviour as it would make the child courageous and strong, in reality, it inflicts the strongest mental, emotional and physical scars for life.

 6. The Sexual Abusers